oneilsh/helm-kush/README.md

 The difference is in `patch-deployment.yaml`, where we fill the values from environment variables (or any bash-evaluatable expression, e.g. `$(expr 8000 + $RANDOM % 1000)` for a random number between 8000 and 8999).
-To enable interpolation and protect other lines, we flag the line somewhere at the end with `--kush-interpolate` (which will be stripped).
-We also have to add the `--kush-interpolate` flag to the helm command to enable any interpolation.
+To enable interpolation and protect other lines, only lines containing bash command-substitution with `$()` are interpolated.

 **`interpolation-example/kush/patch-deployment.yaml`**:
 ```